celenbaas/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview
-This analysis first looks at the number of retiring employees by job title and second the employees that are eligible for the mentorship program.
+This analysis helps Pewlett-Hackard anticipate concerns with their workforce due to retirements.
+The first deep dive looks at the number of retiring employees by job title and second the employees that are eligible for the mentorship program.

 ## Results